 - Crisis Text Line: Text “GO” to 741741

 Crisis Text Line is free 24/7 support for those in crisis.
-From anywhere in the United States, individual can text confidentially with a trained crisis counselor.
+From anywhere in the United States, an individual can text confidentially with a trained crisis counselor.

 Detox and Treatment (Inpatient) for Substance Use

 Adult Acute Psychiatric Unit – 410-550-0069 – The Acute Psychiatric Unit offers inpatient detoxification, assessment and transition services to individuals suffering from comorbid substance abuse and psychiatric illnesses.